Ramos010123/my_first_web_page_2024/README.md

 ##Actions

--Added the basic structure to the html file.
+- Added the basic structure to the html file.
+- Added footer and header.